rwright403/rocket-flutter-speed-analysis/README.md

 potentially ~ https://fenicsproject.org/

 Depending on the sign of the imaginary part of the eigenvalue, can predict if flutter will occur.
+I think the sign on the real part can also be used to predict divergence as well --> TODO read more.

 ## Validation ✅